New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Acknowledgements

 \section{Acknowledgements}

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004761.
 The measurements leading to these results have been performed at the Test Beam Facility at DESY Hamburg (Germany), a member of the Helmholtz Association (HGF).
+We are very thankful to the DESY beam test facility operation teams~\cite{diener_desy_2019}.

 \phantomsection